stevana/stateful-pbt-with-fakes/README-unprocessed.md

 Here are three reasons I've heard from John:

-1. The stateful and parallel testing featurs are not as useful as testing pure functions.
+1. The stateful and parallel testing features are not as useful as testing pure functions.
 This is what John told me when I asked him why these features haven't taken off in the context of Haskell (BobKonf 2017);